 For this trick, you only need one special card and a paper clip – and the power of illusion will have your audience completely astounded.
-Take a look at the video below to find out how you can perform the clipped card trick:
+Take a look at the video above to find out how you can perform the clipped card trick.

 #6.
 Four Queens on Top

 Before you preform this trick for your spectators, take four random cards from the pack and place the four Queens under them.

 - Keep these eight cards in your hand.

 - When your audience arrives hold the cards up showing only the first Queen and say these are the Queens and they are going to their castles.

 - Place the eight cards on top of the deck face down and say this is the first Queen and she is going to Windsor Castle.

 - Place this card, which your spectators think is the Queen, in a random place in the deck, this will of course not be the queen card but one of the random four you had hidden behind them.